Albany Options School Counselor: Anna Harryman

 About Mrs. Harryman

 Welcome to my counseling page!
-I have a decade of experience working in alternative education.
+I have over a decade of experience working in alternative education.
 This is my passion and what I enjoy doing.
-I have worked in multiple alternative high schools in multiple capacities including as a teacher in English, Social Studies, Family and Consumer Sciences, and Horticulture, and a counselor.
+I have worked in multiple alternative high schools in multiple capacities including as a teacher in English, Social Studies, Family and Consumer Sciences, and Horticulture, and as a counselor.

 I have my Bachelor of the Arts degree from the University of Portland in History and German Studies with a minor in Philosophy, my Master of the Arts in Teaching from Western Oregon University, and my Master of the Arts in School Counseling from Northwest Christian University.

 I believe that every student who comes to AOS is capable of reaching their personal academic and career goals.
 My job is to assist students as they navigate the complexities of school, scheduling, social and emotional issues, and jobs and careers.
 As the counselor, it is my role to support and advocate for the needs of the student.
 I work with teachers, administrators, families, and community and services partners in order to best serve each individual need.